Azure/iotedge/edge-modules/TransactableModuleSample/README.md

 ![image](https://user-images.githubusercontent.com/2320572/149997134-77419272-c1e4-4856-a37e-be66c9652f97.png)

+We have a sample at [iotedge/edge-modules/TransactableModuleSample at feature/billing - Azure/iotedge (github.com)](https://github.com/Azure/iotedge/tree/feature/billing/edge-modules/TransactableModuleSample/src) that makes a call to the IoT Edge seucurity daemon workload URI to get a signed token and also installs the EdgeHub root CA. It then uses this token to make the call to get the purchase info.
+We recommend starting with this sample as-is to get something working.

+In this sample, a large part of [PurchaseInfoProvider.cs](https://github.com/Azure/iotedge/blob/feature/billing/edge-modules/TransactableModuleSample/src/PurchaseInfoProvider.cs) is directly copied from [edge-util](https://github.com/Azure/iotedge/tree/master/edge-util/src/Microsoft.Azure.Devices.Edge.Util).
+This is a workaround to get the sample code to work while we finish the SDK integration.
+When the SDK integration is complete, you'll just need to make call to a built-in method GetPurchaseAsync, and it return the purchase status, publisher ID, offer ID, plan ID and validation time as specified.

-SDK support for this new API isn't available in the private preview, so the steps to integrate with this API involve more manual steps.
-In essence, you'll need to:
+Without using the sample, SDK support for this new API isn't available in the private preview, so the steps to integrate with this API involve more manual steps.
+One flow could be:

 -   Deploy your unmodified module to an IoT Edge device
 -   Get the SAS key for the module ([Azure portal example](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-csharp-csharp-module-twin-getstarted#update-the-module-twin-using-net-device-sdk))